 South Coast & Glacier Hike Minibus Tour

-Join this expedition to the South Coast with a hike on Sólheimajökull glacier.
+Join this expedition to visit Iceland's South Coast!
 We make stops at Seljalandsfoss waterfall, its neighbor the majestic Skogafoss, then we head to the mighty waves of the Reynisfjara, also known as The Black Sand Beach.
 Did we mention we will also hike on top of Sólheimajökull glacier?

 ✓ Seljalandsfoss waterfall ✓ Skógafoss waterfall ✓ Glacier Hike on Sólheimajökull glacier ✓ Reynisfjara, The Black Sand Beach